<img src="https://secure.leadforensics.com/77233.png" alt="" style="display:none;">

 Intro to Sulfur Dioxide Gas

-Sulfur dioxide is a chemical compound belonging to a family of sulfur oxides with the formula SO2.
-Sulfur dioxide is a colorless gas, has an irritating, pungent and suffocating odor, and is very toxic.
+Sulfur dioxide (SO2) is a chemical compound belonging to a family of sulfur oxides with the formula SO2.
+It is a colorless gas with an irritating, pungent, and suffocating odor, and is highly toxic.
 As a result, SO2 poses a significant threat in many workplaces.
 Even at low concentrations, prolonged exposure can lead to breathing difficulties and damage to the respiratory tract.
-Additionally, sulfur dioxide is very reactive and often combines with other compounds in the atmosphere.
-These compounds can increase acid rain or haze— both are dangerous to health.
+Typical applications of sulfur dioxide include its use in the production of sulfuric acid, paper, and textiles.
+Unlike the values of other gases, SO2 is very reactive and can combine with water vapor to form sulfurous acid, a major component of acid rain.

 Gas Characteristics